-- (a) The company indemnifies each officer of the company and each officer of a wholly-owned subsidiary of the company out of the assets of the company to the relevant extent against any liability incurred by the officer in or arising out of the conduct of the business of the company or of the wholly-owned subsidiary (as the case may be) or in or arising out of the discharge of the duties of the officer. - (b) Where the Board considers it appropriate, the company may execute a documentary indemnity in any form in favour of any officer of the company or a wholly-owned subsidiary of the company, provided that such terms are not inconsistent with this rule 75. - (c) Where the Board considers it appropriate, the company may: - (i) make payments by way of premium in respect of any contract effecting insurance on behalf or in respect of an officer of the company or a wholly-owned subsidiary of the company against any liability incurred by the officer in or arising out of the conduct of the business of the company or of the wholly-owned subsidiary (as the case may be) or in or arising out of the discharge of the duties of the officer; and - (ii) bind itself in any contract or deed with any officer of the company or a wholly-owned subsidiary of the company to make the payments. - (d) Where the Board considers it appropriate, the company may: - give a former Director access to certain papers, including documents provided or available to the Directors and other papers referred to in those documents; and - (ii) bind itself in any contract with a Director or former Director to give the access. - (e) In this rule 75: - (i) officer means: - (A) a director, secretary or senior manager; or - (B) a person appointed as a trustee by, or acting as a trustee at the request of, the company or a wholly-owned subsidiary of the company, and includes a former officer.
+- (a) The company indemnifies each officer of the company and each officer of a wholly-owned subsidiary of the company out of the assets of the company to the relevant extent against any liability incurred by the officer in or arising out of the conduct of the business of the company or of the wholly-owned subsidiary (as the case may be) or in or arising out of the discharge of the duties of the officer.
+It is not necessary for an officer to incur expense or make payment before enforcing a right of indemnity against the company. - (b) Where the Board considers it appropriate, the company may execute a documentary indemnity in any form in favour of any officer of the company or a wholly-owned subsidiary of the company, provided that such terms are not inconsistent with this rule 75.

+- (c) To the maximum extent permitted by law and subject to the restrictions in section 199B of the Corporations Act, \text{\text{W}}\text{where the Board considers it appropriate, the company may:} - make payments by way of premium in respect of any contract effecting insurance on behalf or in respect of an officer of the company or a wholly-owned subsidiary of the company against any liability incurred by the officer in or arising out of the conduct of the business of the company - (ii)(i) or of the wholly-owned subsidiary (as the case may be) or in or arising out of the discharge of the duties of the officer; and - (iii) bind itself in any contract or deed with any officer of the company or a wholly-owned subsidiary of the company to make the payments. - (d) Where the Board considers it appropriate, the company may: - give a former Director access to certain papers, including documents provided or available to the Directors and other papers referred to in those documents; and - (ii) bind itself in any contract with a Director or former Director to give the access. - (e) In this rule 75: - (i) officer means: - (A) a director, secretary or senior manager; or - (B) a person appointed as a trustee by, or acting as a trustee at the request of, the company or a wholly-owned subsidiary of the company, and includes a former officer.

-- (ii) duties of the officer includes, in any particular case where the Board considers it appropriate, duties arising by reason of the appointment, nomination or secondment in any capacity of an officer by the company or, where applicable, a subsidiary of the company to any other corporation. - (iii) to the relevant extent means: - (A) to the extent the company is not precluded by law from doing so;
+- (ii) duties of the officer includes, in any particular case where the Board considers it appropriate, duties arising by reason of the appointment, nomination or secondment in any capacity of an officer by the company or, where applicable, a subsidiary of the company to any other corporation. - (iii) to the relevant extent means: - (A) to the extent the company is not precluded by law from doing so; - (B) to the extent and for the amount that the officer is not otherwise entitled to be indemnified and is not actually indemnified by another person (including, but without limitation, a subsidiary or an insurer under any insurance policy); and - (C) where the liability is incurred in or arising out of the conduct of the business of another corporation or in the discharge of the duties of the officer in relation to another corporation, to the extent and for the amount that the officer is not entitled to be indemnified and is not actually indemnified out of the assets of that corporation.

-- (B) to the extent and for the amount that the officer is not otherwise entitled to be indemnified and is not actually indemnified by another person (including, but without limitation, a subsidiary or an insurer under any insurance policy); and - (C) where the liability is incurred in or arising out of the conduct of the business of another corporation or in the discharge of the duties of the officer in relation to another corporation, to the extent and for the amount that the officer is not entitled to be indemnified and is not actually indemnified out of the assets of that corporation. - (iv) liability means all costs, charges, losses, damages, expenses, penalties and liabilities of any kind including, in particular, legal costs incurred in defending any proceedings (whether criminal, civil, administrative or judicial) or appearing before any court, tribunal, government authority or other body.
+(iv) liability means all costs, charges, losses, damages, expenses, penalties and liabilities of any kind including, in particular, legal costs incurred in defending any proceedings (whether criminal, civil, administrative or judicial) or appearing before any court, tribunal, government authority or other body.